H-1B Visa Lawyer in Chicago

 Meanwhile, an advocacy group called Save Jobs USA filed a lawsuit challenging the EAD in 2016, which was short-lived.
 However, the U.S. Court of Appeals for the District of Columbia Circuit recently revived the lawsuit, and a new ruling in 2020 could effectively end work authorization for H-1B spouses.

-At Ray Law International, we assist employers and workers during the H-1B visa application process, and our goal is to help you obtain the visas you need, even in the changing immigration climate.
-Contact us online, email@example.com or call 888.401.1016 to schedule a consultation today.
+At Ray Law International, we assist employers and workers during the H-1B visa application process, and our goal is to help you obtain employment visa or other visas you need, even in the changing immigration climate.
+Contact us online, firstname.lastname@example.org or call 888.401.1016 to schedule a consultation today.